Skip to content

 Notch Host is a secondary application that is included as part of the main Disguise installation process.
 The purpose of this application is to load Notch blocks externally Designer and create RenderStream output streams which can be accessed by all machines across the same network.

-• Place Notch blocks in: C:\Users\USERNAME\Documents\Renderstream Projects or D:\Renderstream Projects if using an rx hardware system.
+• Place Notch blocks in the following path: C:\Users\USERNAME\Documents\Renderstream Projects or D:\Renderstream Projects if using an RX hardware system.

-• The Asset discovery system searches all sub-directories so you can place all blocks in an aptly named “Notch” folder.
+• The Asset discovery system scans all sub-directories to identify content, so you can place all blocks in the Notch folder.

 1. Launch and create a new RenderStream layer.